telerik/reporting-docs/styling/rendering-and-paging/understanding-pagination.md

 >caution If every other page in a report seems to be blank, the most probable reason is that a report item is stretching over the right page margin (appears over the vertical red line in report designer) and in case it has no background or border, you will not be able to detect it, but it is still there and is causing a new page to be created.

-In the vertical direction, by default sections are not split across different pages, unless their KeepTogether property is set to false.
-If you want to force a page break before or after a section, use the section’s PageBreak property.
+In the vertical direction, by default sections are not split across different pages.
+Soft page break is an instrument to cut the report content and continue on the next page.
+Here are the items with their respective properties that enable inserting a soft page break.

+* If you want to force a page break before or after a section, use the section’s `PageBreak` property.

-Table/Crosstab items also support page breaks before and/or after each TableGroup instance.
+* Table/Crosstab items also support page breaks before and/or after each TableGroup instance.
 This is supported in both horizontal and vertical direction and is controlled using the  [Telerik.Reporting.TableGroup.PageBreak](/reporting/api/Telerik.Reporting.TableGroup#Telerik_Reporting_TableGroup_PageBreak) property.

+* Set the `KeepTogether` property of a Report item or section or `GroupKeepTogether` of a Report group to `false` to allow it to be split during the rendering.

 In older Telerik Reporting versions, simple report items (i.e. non-container items) are always kept together on a page if possible.
 If not, they are rendered at the beginning of the next page.
 If they still cannot fit, because they are longer than a whole page, they are split.
 The PictureBox, Shape and Chart items are always kept together. __In recent Telerik Reporting versions all items can be split between pages, if they do not fit in__.